 There is no minimum GPA required, but our most competitive applicants have over a 3.0.
 For those with a GPA below a 3.0, an optional statement addressing your undergraduate GPA is recommended.

-We apply a holistic approach to our admissions process, and consider undergraduate GPA, professional experience, letters of recommendation, and other application materials when making a decision.
+We apply a holistic approach to our admissions process, considering undergraduate GPA, professional experience, letters of recommendation, and other application materials when making a decision.
 Applicants with a strong programming background, coding experience, and an aptitude for math are more competitive.